 From time to time, we notice that half the road has washed away down the hillside.

 The Alps are in sight

 Just along this road, SP178, within the Comune of Garessio, we passed a turnoff for the nearby 'Reggia di Val Casotto', or Castello Reale di Casotto, which began as a Carthusian monastery in the 11th century but was made over by the architects Francesco Gallo and Bernardo Vittone in the 1700s into a rural palace for the Savoy family.
 For King Vittorio Emanuele II it served as a favorite hunting lodge.
-Unfortunately, we were virtually out of gas at that point and anxious to get down to Garessio.
-Still another missed oppportunity.
+Unfortunately, we were virtually out of diesel at that point and anxious to get down to Garessio.
+Still another missed opportunity.

 Over a small pass here, and now rolling down to Garessio